What Are The 6 Main Stress?

 Support System

-Building a strong support system of friends, family, or support groups can provide a safe space to share feelings, seek guidance, and receive emotional support.
+Building a solid support system of friends, family, or support groups can provide a safe space to share feelings, seek guidance, and receive emotional support.
 Connecting with others who understand and validate your experiences can help alleviate stress.

 Time Management